J.P. Morgan Automated Investing review 2023

 The portfolios are built using eight ETFs, which are then mixed and matched at different weightings.

 If you’re selecting a retirement account – traditional and Roth IRAs are both available – you’ll also be able to use the robo-advisor’s “glide path strategy.”
-This strategy gradually moves your investments from an aggressive (more stock, less bonds) to conservative (less stock, more bonds) allocation as you approach your indicated retirement date.
+This strategy gradually moves your investments from an aggressive (more stock, fewer bonds) to a conservative (less stock, more bonds) allocation as you approach your indicated retirement date.

 Mix of funds, but uneven costs